 This is less of a “recipe” and more of an “I need a quick side dish to go with that rotisserie chicken.”
 When I say quick — I mean 10 minutes of hands-on — if you also happen to be drinking a glass of wine at the same time.
 Spring Pesto Roasted Tomatoes are fast and easy side dish for the season.

-The key to this (as with any type of cooking) is being prepared.
+The key to these Spring Pesto Roasted Tomatoes (as with any type of cooking) is being prepared.
 By prepared — I mean having things on hand that are ready to go…